scott-hosking/amundsen_sea_low_index/README.md

 1. Fork this repository on GitHub,
 1. Clone the package to your computer: `git clone https://github.com/<your-username>/amundsen-sea-low-index`
-1. Inside a virtual environment, install the package as an editable pip install, including the optional development dependencies: `pip install -e amundsen-sea-low-index[tests,docs,dev]` (where `amundsen-sea-low-index` is the relative path to the cloned repository),
+1. Inside a virtual environment, install the package as an editable pip install, including the optional development dependencies: `pip install -e amundsen-sea-low-index[tests,docs,dev,s3]` (where `amundsen-sea-low-index` is the relative path to the cloned repository),
 1. Make your changes and run the tests using pytest: `pytest` and/or test the docs build using `jupyter-book build docs/`
 1. Commit and push your changes to GitHub and open a pull request.